aetiosfokeas/raycast-password-store/README.md

 ### List View
 The first view of this extension show all the password files (all the files ending in `.gpg` located in the `~/.password-store` directory)
 ![List Passwords](./assets/pass-list.png)
 If a password has already been used within the last **2 minutes** it will be displayed as the first option (regardless of the alphabetical order) to make it easier to access (ex.
-You just used the email for your Steam account.
-Most probably you will also need your password right after that).
+You just used the email for your Steam account, most probably you will also need your password right after that).
 ![List Passwords](./assets/pass-list-order.png)

 ---